We Are RoyOMartin

 RoyOMartin’s wholly-owned subsidiary, Corrigan OSB, L.L.C., has ventured outside the home state of Louisiana and will open a pine OSB-manufacturing facility in Corrigan, Texas.

 Jonathan E. Martin, chairman, passes away at age 70.
 RoyOMartin announces $30 million in capital expenditures for modernization projects at the Oakdale and Chopin, Louisiana, manufacturing plants.
-The following individuals assume new or expanded roles: Chairman, CEO, and CFO Roy O. Martin III; President and COO E. Scott Poole; Executive Vice President of Manufacturing and Product Sales Terry Secrest; and Vice President of Plywood Jeremy Burford.
+The following individuals assume new or expanded roles: Chairman, CEO, and CFO Roy O. Martin III; President and COO E. Scott Poole; Executive Vice President of Manufacturing and Product Sales Terry Secrest.

-RoyOMartin and its subsidiaries experience no reductions in force or production curtailments throughout the COVID-19 pandemic.
+RoyOMartin and its subsidiaries experience no reductions in force or production curtailments throughout the COVID-19 pandemic, relying on Legacy Health & Wellness to keep everyone safe.
 President and COO E. Scott Poole serves on the Louisiana Legislative Advisory Task Force on Economic Recovery.
 Like similar manufacturers, RoyOMartin experiences favorable U.S. market conditions for wood products and continues making capital investments across its Louisiana and Texas facilities to ensure the organization’s long-term growth and competitiveness.

 Expansion of our Texas subsidiary Corrigan OSB, L.L.C., began with the construction of a second oriented strand board facility near the original site.
 2021 was the safest year in company history, even as RoyOMartin and its subsidiaries continued full-time operations during the COVID-19 pandemic.
 RoyOMartin once again experienced favorable U.S. market conditions for wood products.